BOMBYASCHER/TXT-combiner/README.md

   -h, --help                display help for command
 ```

-The program needs two parameters.
+The program has two parameters.
 The first parameter is the name of the file in which the data will be written, the second parameter is the files from which the data will be copied.
 The first parameter is mandatory, after it you can specify any number of files.

 ## Options